LaunchPadLab/token-master/README.md

 Does not take over your app, minimal magic, and only if you want it.
 Token Master works with your existing authentication solution.

 ### Flexible
-Works for Apis, ERB apps and everything in between.
+Works for APIs, ERB apps and everything in between.

 ### Simple
 Only 6 methods and you may not even use them all!